ELIXIR-Belgium/elixir-toolkit-theme/pages/documentation/page_mechanics.md

 * `page_citation`: When set to true, it will cause the citation section for the page to be generated in the format: `<author names>. <page title>. <site domain>. <page URL>. <date accessed>.`

 ### Page specific GitHub configurations

-Since v5.0.0 the GitHub buttons (Edit me, report an issue and history) next to the page title can be customized using the following attributes:
+* `github`: Since v5.0.0 the GitHub buttons (Edit me, report an issue and history) next to the page title can be customized using the following attributes
   * `repository_url`: Specify an alternative GitHub repository that overrides the repository specified in the config file.
 Default: *site.github.repository_url*.
   * `branch`: Specify an alternative branch on the GitHub repository that overrides the branch in the config file: *site.github.source.branch*.
   * `file_path`: Specify an alternative file on the GitHub repository.
 Example: _data/news.yml, default: current path of the page.

 Example:
 ```yaml